meizabel/documentation/java/event-handler.md

 # Event Handler

 Event Handler is a method that reacts on a domain event after it is posted to the Event Bus.
-Unlike [event appliers](/java/aggregate.md), event handlers must be declared public:
+Unlike [Event Appliers](/java/aggregate.md), event handlers must be declared public:

 ``````java
 @Subscribe